 American deregulation is plainly having its effects in international markets.
 The US policy shifts were triggered by technological developments that were exploited by entrepreneurs and underwritten by financial institutions, many of which were drawing heavily on European funds.
-Much of the dynamism and resources are now consumed by the exploitation of new domestic opportunities, or, in the case of AT&T and the Bell companies, by adjustment to the new environment through massive internal reorganizations.
-However, it seems the clear that US domestic telecommunications liberalization will accelerate the already strong tendencies for change in the international market.
-Since marginal costs in telecommunications are relatively low, systems that are set up in the US can extend abroad with relative ease.
+Much of the dynamism and resources are consumed by the exploitation of new opportunities, or, in the domestic case of AT&T and the Bell companies, by adjustment to the new environment massive internal through However, it seems reorganizations. that the US domestic clear liberalization will telecommunications | the already strong accelerate in tendencies for change Since marginal international market. telecommunications in relatively low, systems that are set up the US can extend abroad with relative ease.
 Long distance satellite service providers can readily expand into international traffic; data-base suppliers also could easily service the European market, as could equipment manufacturers.
 In short, the energies that brought about the shift in US policy towards deregulation will not stop at the US border.
-This trend is "postal-industrial" seen by the coalition as a major threat to the stability of the time-tested and mutually beneficial coexistence.
-The technological opportunities are not likely to pass Europe without generating internal challenges to the traditional telecommunications system.
+This trend is "postal-industrial" by the coalition as a major threat to the time-tested of the stability mutually beneficial coexistence.
+The technological opportunities are not pass Europe without likely to generating internal challenges to the traditional telecommunications system.
 This is not to say that the American model can be applied in Europe, given the differences in tradition, outlook, and political realities.
-But changes in the US, and their unavoidable interactions across the Atlantic, are likely to nudge along a liberalizing process in which PTTs are still the controlling force.
+But changes the US, unavoidable and their interactions across the Atlantic, are likely to nudge along a liberalizing process in which PTTs are still the controlling force.
 US deregulation, though partly a threat to the European status quo, is also an opportunity for the export of hardware and services, and for the exercise of a monopsonistic bargaining position.
-Reciprocal trade goods and services, in more than theories economic or political pressure, may set off a partial liberalization to the entry of US telecommunications firms, and а softening of the divergence in telecommunications on the two sides of the Atlantic.
+Reciprocal trade goods and services, more than political economic theories ormay set off a partial pressure, of US liberalization to the entry telecommunications firms, anđ softening of the divergence in telecommunications on the two sides of the Atlantic.
 As this process unfolds, defensive and offensive reactions are unfortunately likely to be acrimonious; cooperation based on the understanding of the dynamics of the other side's development, however, cannot be avoided, and it provides the foundation for transition into the next phase of global communications.